eProsima/Fast-DDS-docs/docs/advanced.rst

     ParticipantAttributes.rtps.builtin.discovery_config.m_DiscoveryServers

 and must be populated with ``RemoteServerAttributes`` objects with a valid ``metatrafficUnicastLocatorList`` or ``metatrafficMulticastLocatorList`` member.
-In xml the server list and its elements are simultaneously specified.
+In XML the server list and its elements are simultaneously specified.
 Note the ``metatrafficUnicastLocatorList`` or ``metatrafficMulticastLocatorList`` attributes of the ``RemoteServer`` tag.